kenchan-canuck/software-patterns/java/generic-builders-recursive-types/README.txt

 =======
-    These files contain sample java codes with java classes and interfaces that illustrate the application of recursive generic types to implement the Builder Pattern with multiple inherited classes.
+    These files contain sample java codes with java classes and interfaces that illustrate the application of recursive generic types to implement the Builder Pattern with multiple inherited classes and subtypes.

-    The benefit of these sample codes is that it is possible to implement Builder Pattern with multiple inherited classes using recursive generic types.
+    The benefit of these sample codes is that it is possible to implement Builder Pattern with multiple inherited classes using multiple subtypes and recursive generic types.

 Contact Information